 What research questions will your laboratory focus on in the future?

-Masfique Mehedi: We focus on elucidating the mechanism of respiratory syncytial virus-driven modulation of cytoskeletal signaling to identify novel therapeutic targets to combat RSV infection and virus-induced bronchiolitis.
+Muhammad Faheem: We focus on elucidating the mechanism of respiratory syncytial virus-driven modulation of cytoskeletal signaling to identify novel therapeutic targets to combat RSV infection and virus-induced bronchiolitis.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B roll: 4.7